 At this fifth National Gathering, Survivors, Elders, Indigenous families, leadership, and community members came together to share their knowledge, hear the truths of Survivors, engage in ceremony and heal together, as they support the Sacred work of searching for the missing children and unmarked burials across Turtle Island.

-Gathering Participants participate in a round dance at the end of a long day.
+Gathering Participants join together in a round dance

 Each Gathering brings a unique set of perspectives and learnings, but some clear and overarching messages are emerging.
 Some of these messages include: